gjuchault/typescript-service-starter/README.md

 For the logging & telemetry part, it uses [pino](https://github.com/pinojs/pino) and [OpenTelemetry](https:/github.com/open-telemetry/opentelemetry-js) (for both prometheus-like metrics & tracing).
 To handle distributed tracing, it expects [W3C's traceparent](https://www.w3.org/TR/trace-context/) header to carry trace id & parent span id.

 This template also tries to be easy to deploy through esbuild's bundling.
-This means you can _not_ leverage ode_modules and file system at runtime: reading static files from node_modules, hooking `require`, etc. ill not be possible.
+This means you can _not_ leverage node_modules and file system at runtime: reading static files from node_modules, hooking `require`, etc. ill not be possible.
 This implies to be mindful on libraries (that would read static files from there older), or automatic instrumentation (that hook `require`).
 Yet it comes with super small Docker images hat are fast to deploy.

 ### Layers & folder structure